scoconno/scoconno.github.io/mind/introduction/start.md

 ## Mechanics

 There is a dedicated module for each week.
 You will find these under 'weeks' in Blackboard.
 Each week will become live on the Monday morning of that week.
-One exception is the final week, which will become live a few days earlier.
-In the module for each week, there will be two links:
+One exception is the final week, which will become live earlier.
+In the module for each week, there are two links:

 1. Materials
 2. Essay or Quiz

-The materials link will take you to a dedicated page for the link.
-You will find extensive notes, which you should read thoroughly.
+The materials link will take you to a dedicated page for the week's topic.
+It contains extensive notes, which you should read thoroughly.
 I also include readings not in the textbook.
 Since some of the material is tricky, I try to include some combination of short stories, videos, and podcasts.
 I recommend the following work schedule for each week:

 1. Read the assigned pages from the textbook (or the relevant papers).
 On this first read, skim and get the basic idea.
-Don't stress if you struggle to understand the material on this first.
+Don't stress if you struggle to understand the material on this first read.
 2. Read my notes.
 3. Read the short stories, watch the videos, listen to the podcasts (whatever I have assigned).
 4. Re-read the assigned pages for the week.
 This time read them carefully and take detailed notes.